AlmeidaLeoDev/ListaDeTarefas/README.md

 **4. Clearing All Tasks**

-* At the bottom, click Limpar todas as tarefas (with the trash can icon).
+* At the bottom, click "Clear all tasks" (with the trash can icon).
 * Confirm in the popup dialog.
 All tasks are wiped from the session.

 <img src="img/4.1sitePrint.png" alt="clearing-task" width="800" height="auto">